This page was last updated on 22 June 2020.

 Intellectual property owners around the world have been grappling with the challenges presented by the COVID-19 pandemic for their IP portfolios.
 There has been a range of responses from national and regional IP offices, reflecting the spread of the outbreak, but all are adapting their practices and, in some cases, suspending compliance with time limits.
 Businesses and individuals who have applied for IP protection, or who are involved in a dispute before a national IP office, should review the official notices issued by the various national offices and seek local advice where appropriate.
 Whilst in some cases deadlines are being extended (where this is permissible under the relevant national rules) most national IP offices are still operating, albeit remotely.
 Parties who can comply with a deadline are being asked to do so to avoid a surge of communications once operations are able to return to normal.
 Many brand owners will prefer to progress applications and proceedings during this extraordinary period, but some may need to take advantage of this flexibility.

 The picture across the various national IP offices continues to develop, which we are keeping under review.
-Whilst the UKIPO has still suspended a number of deadlines until (effectively) 06 July, the EUIPO has now lifted its blanket extension.
+Whilst the UKIPO has still suspended a number of deadlines until 29 July 2020, the EUIPO has now lifted its blanket extension.
 Please do not hesitate to contact us if you wish to discuss the impact of COVID-19 on your ongoing brand matters and general portfolio management.
 Brand owners and applicants should also be alive to the increased risk of scam emails and notices, as fraudsters seek to take advantage of the situation, with the EUIPO reporting a recent incident involving fake invoices.

 Alongside the impact on their portfolio management, there are a range of other issues for IP owners to consider in relation to their approach to trade mark clearance, dealing with infringements and their IP transactions.

 How will trade mark and design applications and disputes before IP Registries be dealt with?